MP Electronic Devices: Yet another algorithm for rotary encoder control

 Special care must be taken with "impossible" transitions.
 Due to technical inadequacies, they are indeed possible.
 If we assign the value 0 to the impossible transitions, the aggregate of a full cycle with exactly one impossible transition is −6, −2, +2 or +6.
 To recognise that the full cycle contained one (or more) impossible transitions, we must assign a number larger than 10 to the impossible transitions, so that the aggregate of the full cycle will be larger than 4.
 However, if we assign the number 14, we not only recognise the existence of the impossible transition(s), but also the modulo of the aggregate and 4 is zero again when and only when the neutral state is reached.

-All these considerations taken together can be observed in the following Python script, intended for use on Raspberry Pi.
+All these considerations taken together can be observed in the C code for for Arduino linked below.
 The rotary function first updates lrmem, a binary variable with four digits, where the first two digits represent the previous state and the second two digits represent the current state, which is essentially the last transformation.
 The list TRANS contains the values for each transformation, as shown in the following table.

 lrmemTransformationTRANSComment